How can CBD help you if you suffer from Crohn's disease or Ulcerative Colitis?

 What is Crohn’s disease?

 Crohn’s disease is a chronic pathology, characterized by inflammation in the intestinal tract.
 It can affect any part of the digestive system, however, it is usually common to affect the last section of the small intestine, inflamed the ileon.
 It is also common to find this ailment located in the first section of the large intestine, in the colon.
-Although there is currently not enough scientific evidence to confirm this, Crohn’s disease is believed to be caused by poor regulation of the immune system.
+Although there is not enough scientific evidence to confirm it at this time, Crohn’s disease is thought to be caused by a misregulation of the immune system.
 The intestinal tract faces bacteria in our diet and environment every day and any factor that affects your balance can trigger symptoms to progress.
 Crohn’s disease is a chronic pathology, characterized by inflammation in the intestinal tract.
 It can affect any part of the digestive system, however, it is usually common to affect the last section of the small intestine, inflamed the ileon.
 It is also common to find this ailment located in the first section of the large intestine, in the colon.
 Although there is currently not enough scientific evidence to confirm this, Crohn’s disease is believed to be caused by poor regulation of the immune system.
 The intestinal tract faces bacteria in our diet and environment every day and any factor that affects your balance can trigger symptoms to progress.

 Within the digestive system, the most common symptoms suffered by patients with Crohn’s disease are:

 - Abdominal pain